indigomoon/GreenlandVR/README.md

 --------
 ISSUES

-Here are some issues I ran into, and some solutions.
+Here are some issues we ran into, and some solutions.
 If you figure out how to solve other issues, please put the solution here.

 ======
 Problem: